C. C. Adcock: Film and TV composer

 Adcock's songs have been featured in the motion pictures Blaze, Heaven's Prisoners and Black Snake Moan, and he has worked as a music supervisor and composer for the films Killer Joe, 30 Beats, Macumba, Dirty Politix and Night Orchid.

 His original songs and productions have also been featured on the Grammy-nominated soundtrack of the HBO series True Blood, and Adcock has appeared on the series' inaugural season performing with his group The Lafayette Marquis.

 In March 2009, a documentary co-produced by Adcock, Promised Land: A Swamp Pop Journey, looked at life on the road with Lil' Band O' Gold.
-The film made its premiere at the South by Southwest (SXSW) festival in Austin, Texas, and has been screened at film festivals in Cannes, Berlin and Melbourne.
+The film premiered at the South by Southwest (SXSW) festival in Austin, Texas.